arangodb/docs/3.6/administration-cluster.md

 Ca. 15 seconds later the cluster UI on any other _Coordinator_ will mark the _Coordinator_ in question as failed.
 Almost simultaneously, a trash bin icon will appear to the right of the name of the _Coordinator_.
-Clicking that icon will remove the _Coordinator_ from the coordinator registry.
+Clicking that icon will remove the _Coordinator_ from the Coordinator registry.

 Any new _Coordinator_ instance that is informed of where to find any/all agent/s, `--cluster.agency-endpoint` `<some agent endpoint>` will be